PointFlow: 3D Point Cloud Generation with Continuous Normalizing Flows: Experiments

 where $D(\cdot, \cdot)$ can be either CD or EMD.
 While coverage is able to detect mode collapse, it does not evaluate the quality of generated point clouds.
 In fact, it is possible to achieve a perfect coverage score even if the distances between generated and reference point clouds are arbitrarily large. \item\textbf{Minimum matching distance (MMD)} is proposed to complement coverage as a metric that measures quality.
 For each point cloud in the reference set, the distance to its nearest neighbor in the generated set is computed and averaged:

 where $D(\cdot, \cdot)$ can be either CD or EMD.
-However, MMD is actually very insensitive to low-quality point clouds in $S_g$, since they are unlikely to be match to real point clouds in $S_r$.
-In the extreme case, one can imagine that $S_g$ consists of mostly very low-quality point clouds with one additional point cloud in each mode of $S_r$, yet having a reasonably good MMD score. \end{itemize}
+However, MMD is actually very insensitive to low-quality point clouds in $S_g$, since they are unlikely to be matched to real point clouds in $S_r$.
+In the extreme case, one can imagine that $S_g$ consists of mostly very low-quality point clouds with one additional point cloud in each mode of $S_r$, yet has a reasonably good MMD score. \end{itemize}

 As discussed above, all existing metrics have their limitations.
 As will be shown later, we also empirically find all these metrics sometimes give generated point clouds even better scores than real point clouds, further casting doubt on whether they can ensure a fair model comparison.
 We therefore introduce another metric that we believe is better suited for evaluating generative models of point clouds: